-Information reported to the chief operating decision maker (CODM) for the purposes of resource allocation and assessment of segment performance focuses on the types of goods delivered.
-The Directors of the Company have chosen to organise the Company around differences in products.
-No operating segments have been aggregated in arriving at the reportable segments of the Company.
+Information reported to the chief operating decision maker (CODM) for the purposes of resource allocation and assessment of segment performance focuses on the types of goods delivered or provided.
+The directors of the Company have chosen to organise the Company around differences in products and services.

-Specifically, the Company's reportable segments under Ind AS 108 - Operating Segments are as follows:
+Specifically, the Company's operating segments under Ind AS 108 - Operating Segments are as follows: